dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A transaction execution results in a read-set and a write-set.
 The read-set consists of pairs, a memory location and the transaction that wrote it.
 The write-set consists of pairs, a memory location and a value, that the transaction would record if it became committed.

 In a sequential execution, a read by TXk from a particular memory location obtains the value writted by the highest TXj, where j < k, to the location; or the initial value at that memory location when the block execution started if none.
-We denote this dependency as TXk &larr; TXj.
+We denote this dependency as TXj &rarr; TXk.
-For example, in a sequential execution of B, TX1 reads M[1] and writes M[1], respectively; TX4 reads M[1] and writes M[0], hence
-TX4 &larr; TX1;
-TX5 &larr; TX2;
-TX6 &larr; TX4;
-TX7 &larr; TX5;
-TX8 &larr; TX6;
-TX9 &larr; TX8;
-TX10 &larr; TX5.
+The transactions in block B form the following dependencies:

+    TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9

+    TX2 &rarr; TX5 &rarr; TX7 , TX10

 The goal is to enable parallel execution that preserves a block pre-order, namely, results in exactly the same read/write sets as a sequential execution.